Rsemane/Vmware-Workstation-Pro-On-AzureVM/Deployment.md

 ![DownloadingVMware](images/download-vmware-workstation-pro-8.png)

-**PS: if you were not able, accept the licensing terms, then click on Download button**
+**Note: If you're unable to proceed, please ensure that you have accepted the licensing terms before clicking the 'Download' button."**

 ## Step 3: Install VMware Workstation Pro